PeterPerhac/blog/_posts/2017-05-23-concurrent-futures.md

 ===
 {%endhighlight %}

 And just for completeness, here's copy-pastable code you could throw into a REPL to try this out.
-Remember to include the cats library on your classpath.
+Remember to include the [cats library][1] on your classpath.

 {%highlight scala %}